ddemaree/dd11ty/src/content/blog/the-desktop-transition.md

 ---
 Michael Lopp, explaining why the Exposé and Spaces features of Mac OS X never really caught on, and why Apple's completely re-imagined them in Lion:

-> How would you react if, whenever you were wondering where something was on your desktop, I’d show up, pull every single thing off it and show it to you in a manner completely different from how you organized it?
+> How would you react if, whenever you were wondering where something was on your desktop, I'd show up, pull every single thing off it and show it to you in a manner completely different from how you organized it?

-> You’d yell, “Don’t touch my stuff!” because in an instant you’d realize how much organization was hidden inside your disorganization.
+> You'd yell, “Don't touch my stuff!” because in an instant you'd realize how much organization was hidden inside your disorganization.